Rasalas/easycrypt/README.md

 ## What is it for?
 It encrypts array data or strings that you might want to append to your URL as GET data.
 Or maybe you want to put it in a hidden input.
 All yours to decide.

 If someone tampered with the data, you'll notice, as it's going to return `false` instead of with data (this might change).
+That's also what's the `$salt` is for.
+EasyCrypt signs the data and checks if the data is still unchanged.

 Please DO NOT use this to store user data or other sensitive data.